mertfozzy/mertfozzy/README.md

 ![photo](https://github.com/mertfozzy/mertfozzy/blob/main/mert.jpg?raw=true)

 ## Hi fellas !
 I'm Mert 👨🏻‍💻
-I'm Mert from Turkey, currently FrontEnd Developer at DataSurgery and Global Expansion Specialist at Robotistan.
+I'm Mert from Turkey, currently FrontEnd Developer at DataSurgery and also Global Expansion Specialist at Robotistan at the same time. 😎

 I am studying at Beykoz University Computer Engineering Department.
 I work focused on Web Development and SEO, as well as working on other Computer Engineering-related projects.